Data-Science-for-Linguists-2019/Class-Plaza/guestbooks/guestbook_patrick.md

 - *What could be improved:* I would like some interpretations of your data as you go along!
 I think you're touching on some great things, but some things are still lacking in depth.
 - *What I learned:* Data scraping is really interesting.
 The code seems to have worked well for you, and I'm interested in using selenium in the future!

+### Cassie's entry:
+- **What I liked:** Your code is well-organized and annotated with good explanations of what you're doing.
+Also, your approach to data acquisition was super thorough!
+Can't wait to see what info you get from your analysis!
+- **What Can Be Improved:** Your project reports could use a few more links to make your repo more navigable.
+- **What I Learned:** A heck of a lot about webscraping!
+You really use advantage of the trees/hierarchies.
+I've only just touched the surface of web scraping, so your code was really informative!